cfenollosa/os-tutorial/01-bootsector-barebones/README.md

 placed in a known, standard location.
 That location is the first sector of the disk (cylinder 0, head 0, sector 0) and it takes 512 bytes.

-To make sure that the "disk is bootable", the BIOS checks that bytes 511 and 512 of the alleged boot sector are bytes `0xAA55`.
+In i386 architecture, to make sure that the "disk is bootable", the BIOS checks that bytes 511 and 512 of the alleged boot sector are bytes `0xAA55`.
+If it is 0xAA55, then the BIOS will try booting the system.
+If it's not found (eg corrupted), the BIOS will return an error message that it didn't find a bootable disk (or the system tries booting the next disk).

 This is the simplest boot sector ever: